IVYMWAI/PayStats/README.md

 2.Numpy.

-Numpy performs basic mathematical calculations in python.
+Numpy to perform basic mathematical calculations in python.

 3.Matplotlib

-This library is useful when visualizing data.

-Using matplotlib,one can generate scatterplots,bar charts,histograms and line plots so as to visualize data.
+Matplotlib is used to visualize data such as generating scatterplots,bar charts,histograms and line plots.

 4.Seaborn